Kartik11082/Noisy-to-Nice---Data-Centric/README.md

 ## Usage

-1. **Sign Up:**
+### 1. Sign Up
-   - Open `http://localhost:3000` in your browser
+- Open `http://localhost:3000` (or your frontend URL) in your browser
 - Click "Sign Up" tab
 - Enter username and password
 - Click "Sign Up" button

-2. **Login:**
+### 2. Login
 - Switch to "Login" tab
 - Enter your credentials
 - Click "Login" button

-3. **Upload Dataset:**
+### 3. Upload Dataset
 - Drag and drop a CSV file onto the upload zone, or click to browse
 - The file will be uploaded to S3 and metadata stored in DynamoDB
-   - View your uploaded files below
+- View your uploaded files below with details (rows, columns, size)

-4. **View Files:**
-   - See all your uploaded datasets with metadata
+### 4. Analyze Data Quality ⭐
+- Click the **"📊 Analyze Quality"** button on any uploaded dataset
+- Wait 30-60 seconds for analysis (time varies by dataset size)
+- View comprehensive results:
+  - **Quality Score** (0-100) with visual indicator
+  - **Key Metrics**: Rows, columns, missing data %, duplicates
+  - **Issues Found**: Detailed list with severity levels
+  - **AI Insights**: Assessment and recommendations from AWS Bedrock
+  - **Full Report**: Click "View Full Report" for detailed YData Profiling HTML

+### 5. Review Insights
+- Read AI-powered recommendations for preprocessing
+- Check data quality score to assess ML readiness
+- View full YData Profiling report for detailed analysis
+- Use suggestions to clean and improve your dataset

+### 6. Manage Files
-   - Click "View in S3" to open the file in AWS
+- **View in S3**: Open file directly in AWS S3 console
-   - Click "Delete" to remove the metadata (S3 file remains)
+- **Delete**: Remove metadata from DynamoDB

 ## API Endpoints